Apache (film): Production

 In April 1952 Burt Lancaster announced he would star in a film based on the novel, to be produced by himself and Harold Hecht.
 Lancaster had previously played an American Indian in Jim Thorpe – All-American.
 Both Lancaster and his love interest, played by Jean Peters, appeared in brownface in the film.

-For four years Lancaster and Hecht had been based at Warner Bros.
-However in June 1953 they announced they would make two films with United Artists, starting with Apache.
+In June 1953, Lancaster and Hecht announced they would make two films with United Artists, starting with Apache.
 The film would be the first in a series of movies Lancaster made for United Artists.
 It was originally budgeted at $742,000.

 In July 1953 the producers hired Robert Aldrich as a director.
 Aldrich says this was on the back of his second feature as director, World for Ransom, along with the fact that he had previously worked for Hecht-Lancaster on other movies as an assistant and had tried to buy the original novel himself.

 The ending of the novel featured the leading character killed by US troops.
 "Of course, United Artists and Hecht became apprehensive of that so called down-beat ending," said Aldrich.
 "I made noise but they didn't hear me; then you go through the steps but you know they're going to use that happy ending."